 Investment/Output Ratio Net I/O US 14% 4% J 27% 17% F 19% 9% G 19% 9% Canada 19% 9% |

-| Post war savings rate |
+Post war savings rate |

 Personal savings rate was about 10% of income until 1990, but has since steadily declined, even below zero.
-Pesonal savings were negative in some years (2005).
-In China, national savings rate is about 50% (35% personal savings, 15% public savings) |
+Pesonal savings were negative in some years (2005). |

 |

 China surpassed Japan as #2 after the US in 2010.
-China's GDP is currently about $9 trillion. |
+China's GDP is currently about $11 trillion (2011). |

 |

-| RMB | renminbi (yuan in Chinese) is undervalued.
+RMB | renminbi (yuan in Chinese) is undervalued.
 This means in real terms China may have higher GDP than the US. |

-| In 20 years, China may surpass the US. | |
+By 2030, if not sooner, China will surpass the US. | |

-| automobile | China is the largest producer of automobiles (13.7 million cars) Japan (7.9 million cars) US (5.7 million cars) |
+automobile | China is the largest producer of automobiles (13.7 million cars in 2010) Japan (7.9 million cars) US (5.7 million cars) China's car market is expected to be 50 million cars per year by 2030. |

-China's success comes at the expense of workers and companies throughout the developing world that offer cheap labor but not much else.
+Bloomberg: China's success comes at the expense of workers and companies throughout the developing world that offer cheap labor but not much else.
 Even in India, which has some of the planet's lowest wages, low-tech industries can't compete with the Chinese in productivity.
-Shops in Bombay and Calcutta are flodded with Chinese goods.
-The Indian government is so worred about China that it has refused to allow Chinese software companies to locate in the high-tech center of Bangalore and scotched plans by software powerhouse Infosys Technologies to train 200 Chinese employees in India.
+Shops in Bombay and Calcutta are flooded with Chinese goods.
+The Indian government is so worried about China that it has refused to allow Chinese software companies to locate in the high-tech center of Bangalore and scotched plans by software powerhouse Infosys Technologies to train 200 Chinese employees in India.
 Already, more than 100 million peasants have flocked to the cities in search of work, and that number is likely to increase, adding to China's angry underclass. |